joembedded/ltx_legacy/README.md

  3. Set your Server name and path in the 'sys_param.lxp' file on the device.

- 4. Make a test transmition
+ 4. Make a test transmission

 _(Just as Info: In case of "LTX_server" all new data will be written to the database.
 There is a quota limit in